Human Trafficking - Full Report

 • Trauma-informed mental health support for former child soldiers

-• Possibly: Educational interventions may improve healthcare and specialized social workers’ ability to identify and support human trafficking victims in the US
+• Educational interventions may improve healthcare and specialized social workers’ ability to identify and support human trafficking victims in the US

 • Avoid interventions that have evidence of a lack of impact or potential harm (or at least approach these interventions carefully and critically)